10 of the Best Hiking Trails in Eastern Townships (Estrie Region)

 Mont Orford National Park

 Mont Orford National Park is home to some of the best trails in the eastern townships, including the three trails presented below.
-The park is situated just north of Magog, about a 90-minute drive from Montreal.
+The park is situated just north of Magog, about a 90-minute drive east of Montreal.

-This moderately challenging trail takes you up to the Pic the l’Ours (mountain peak) and is probably the most difficult trail presented in this guide, both because of the elevation gain and the occasional rocky and uneven terrain, which can require a bit of light scrambling.
+This moderately challenging trail takes you up to the Pic the l’Ours (mountain peak) and is probably one of the most difficult trails presented in this guide, both because of the elevation gain and the occasional rocky and uneven terrain, which can require a bit of light scrambling.
 You will be greatly rewarded for your effort, however, as you will cross several panoramic viewpoints along the trail.
+The scenery is beautiful both in summer and autumn.

 Distance: 12.7 km